 How can black mold get into my home?

 Mold spores are everywhere but usually become airborne during the spring, summer or fall, and least likely during the winter when conditions are usually too dry.
 They can be brought into the home on your clothing, or an animal can bring in spores on its fur.
 They will begin growing and thriving if they land in a spot that is mostly dark and damp, and they will attach themselves to any surface.
 Molds will start to eat away at drywall, wood and particle board.

 How can I prevent black mold?

-The first step is to prevent the build up of moisture and condensation.
+The first step is to prevent the build-up of moisture and condensation.
 This usually happens around windows, water pipes, water tanks concrete walls.
-Basements are the most common place in the home for molds to thrive, as well as underneath and around kitchen and bathroom sinks.
+Basements are the most commonplace in the home for molds to thrive, as well as underneath and around kitchen and bathroom sinks.
 To prevent condensation around pipes, wrap them with pipe insulation.
-If you have a moist, leaky basement or if you live in a moist climate, use a dehumidifier in your basement.
+If you have a wet, leaky basement or if you live in a moist climate, use a dehumidifier in your basement.